kubernetes/community/sig-scalability/slos/slos.md

 [thresholds file]: https://github.com/kubernetes/community/blob/master/sig-scalability/configs-and-limits/thresholds.md

+### Kubernetes extensibility

+In order to meet SLOs, you have to use extensibility features "wisely".
+The more precise formulation is to-be-defined, but this includes things like:
+- webhooks have to provide high availability and low latency
+- CRDs and CRs has to be kept within thresholds
+- ...

 ## Kubernetes SLIs/SLOs

 The currently existing SLIs/SLOs are enough to guarantee that cluster isn't completely dead.
-However, they are not enough to satisfy user's needs in most of the cases.
+However, they are not meeting user expectations in many areas of the system and we are actively working on extending their coverage.

-We are looking into extending the set of SLIs/SLOs to cover more parts of Kubernetes.
+We are also introducing two more prerequisites which has to be met to ensure that SLOs can be satisfied:

 ```
+Prerequisites:
-Prerequisite: Kubernetes cluster is available and serving.
+   1. Kubernetes cluster is available and serving.
+   2. Cluster churn is <= 20, where churn is defined as:
+     churn = #(Pod spec creations/updates/deletions) + #(user originated requests) in a given second
 ```

+__TODO: Cluster churn should be moved to scalability thresholds.__

 ### Steady state SLIs/SLOs